About

 This year is the eighth year that the NHS Benchmarking Network have provided comprehensive evaluation of trusts’ compliance with the national learning disability improvement standards for NHS trusts.
 The benchmarking project consists of 6 main collections this year:

-Launching in November 2025
+Launched in November 2025

-The organisational level data for the Learning Disability Improvement Standards project is submitted online through the NHS Benchmarking Network members’ area.
+The organisational-level data for the Learning Disability Improvement Standards project is submitted online through the NHS Benchmarking Network Members’ Area.
 It is completed by a nominated project lead, as well as other nominated staff members.
 The survey questions aim to collate data on policies and protocols within organisations’ activity, workforce and service quality.

 2. Staff survey